-Are we headed for a recession?
+Are we headed for a recession or we are already in one?
 That’s the question many people asking nowadays.

-The economy has been temperamental in recent months, with the positives from low unemployment and high job growth offset by rampant inflation and ongoing geopolitical uncertainty (Russia-Ukraine war).
+The economy and stock market has been temperamental in recent months, with the positives from low unemployment and high job growth offset by rampant inflation and ongoing geopolitical uncertainty (Russia-Ukraine war).

 While we are finally moving past the uncertainties induced by the COVID pandemic, the confluence of macro factors above portend flashing warning signs that a recession may be ahead.

 In particular the yield curve on bonds (the difference between long- and short-term rates), considered a reliable recession indicator over the past 50 years, recently flattened, and then temporarily inverted; which many economists saw as a troubling sign of tough economic times ahead.